zfi2/discord-weather-bot/README.md

-saw this funny post on twitter and decided to recreate dis: https://x.com/archer_uwu/status/1830684453951418727
+saw this funny post on twitter and decided to recreate dis: https://x.com/archer_uwu/status/1830684453951418727 \
+leave a star for more bangers please i dont have any motivation

 ![Screenshot_1](https://i.imgur.com/vtTAh8n.png)